-Dodge Dakota owners have reported 9 problems linked to automatic transmission control module (under the power train category).
+Dodge Dakota owners have reported 9 problems related to automatic transmission control module (under the power train category).

-The car involved is a 2007 Dodge Dakota clubcab 4x2.
-VIN of the vehicle was 1D7HE22P27_.
 After cold start and normal warm up, truck lurched forward at a stoplight, then stalled.
 Happened several times over the previous month, without stalling.
 If I had been in a left turn lane at a traffic light, results could have been deadly.
 Dealership correction was a pcm flash software update, at my expense.
 This should be a safety issue and covered by the manufacturer.
 The truck is still under powertrain warranty also.
-This issue happened on Wed., Dec.
-8, 2010.

 See all problems of the 2007 Dodge Dakota.

-The car involved was a 2005 Dodge Dakota.
 The contact stated while driving the vehicle it vibrated.
 The brakes locked, and the transmission slipped.
 The dealer has replaced the axle, the braking system, and the transmission control module.
 This only made the problem worse.
 The vehicle has not been specifically diagnosed to determine the cause of the problem.
 The dealer said they would again have to replace the axle, braking system, and the transmission control module to remedy the problem.
 The vehicle is going to be repaired as soon as the parts are available.
 Updated 01/11/06.
-It was 06/20/2005 when this automatic transmission control module issue happened.

 See all problems of the 2005 Dodge Dakota.